emtsn/emtsn.github.io/_posts/2020-06-03-dialogue-system.md

 Dialogue System with characers, items, variables, choices, and paths stored using ScriptableObjects with a custom editor.

-{% comment %}
-Originally created in 2019.2, but 2019.3 introduced the new SerializeReference attribute which made for easier serialization.
-Since this also meant events could be edited in the inspector by default, I scrapped my own list layout in favour of Unity's ReorderableList.
-{% endcomment %}
+Originally created Summer 2019 for Unity 2019.2, but updated to utilize new features that were added with Unity 2019.3.

 Here is what a single dialogue block looks like in the editor:
 ![Example Image for the Editor](/assets/ExampleImage.png)